yousefkhalefa72/femto-shell/README.md

         char counter,flag  in check process

-the program will print "in->" and get from user any command then will print this command then repeat until the command "exit"
+the program will print "in->" and get from user any command then will print this command then rebeat until the command "exit"

 check method
       check 4 times (1 on input & 'e') (2 on input & 'x') (3 on input & 'i') (4 on input & 't')